j0912345/bchc_data_service_bot/README.md

 # read this pls
 a file called recover_from_crash.txt is missing from here because if it was here, people could hack my bot very easily.
+editor_functions_cs.py is based on firey Henry's editor
 # what to download:
 pycord (get the dev version because the normal download is incomplete):
 ```